-Landlord and Rental Property Insurance in Friendswood, Texas and across the United States.
+Landlord and Rental Property Insurance in Friendswood, TX, Marble Falls, TX, and across the United States.

 Landlord and rental property insurance helps protect your investment and income.

 Landlord and rental property insurance tailored to your needs.

 Because properties can vary greatly in many ways, an off-the-shelf insurance package won’t likely be the right fit.
 Your location, building specifics, and the number of dwelling units all may factor into your insurance policies.
 It’s important to understand the unique nature of your risks based on the type of property you are insuring.

 Even with the most thorough credit and background checks, a tenant can default on their rent.
 It can take months or longer for you to take the legal action necessary to remove them and secure a new tenant.
 The whole time, however, you’ll still need to make your mortgage payments.
 Consider an insurance policy that may protect you in the event your resident defaults, dies, or is deployed, and cannot or does not pay their rent.
 Such a policy may also provide coverage for legal fees related to eviction proceedings.

 Use the yellow hot spots and explore how business insurance can help protect against common risks.